-Step 1: Navigate to the Event Visualizer and enter your website URL.
-Two tabs will pop up: the tab on your left will open your website, while the tab on your right is loading the Event Visualizer.
+Step 1: Navigate to the visual labeling page and enter your website URL.
+Two tabs will pop up: the tab on your left will open your website, while the tab on your right is loading the visual labeling interface.

 Step 3: If you see red error messages like this: